Freemans Bay School provides a wide variety of programmes for students who require extension or enrichment in their learning.

 What programmes do we offer for Extension & Enrichment?

-Class based learning is planned and designed to both challenge and stimulate gifted and talented students.
-Gifted and talented learning includes: choice, flexibility, relevance, acceleration, integrated curricula activities, stimulation, complex and in-depth thinking.
+Class based learning is planned and designed to both challenge and stimulate students.
+Learning includes choice, flexibility, relevance, acceleration, integrated curricula activities and critical thinking.

-Enrichment via online programmes, for example Matific, and Reading Eggs is where the teacher sets learning tasks specific to the individual’s needs.
-This allows the student to progress at their own rate, separate to the rest of the class.
+We use Teams and OneNote to navigate and explore learning together.
+Enrichment online allows the Enrichment leader or teachers to set specific tasks to cater to individual’s needs.
+This also allows the student to progress at their own rate, separate to the rest of the class.